Stommy123/blog/README.md

 1. If your query contains variables, you need to specify those exact variables in order for Apollo to correctly update the correct cache record.
 How could you possibly know how many cache records are in the store and how many need to be updated based on the mutation that was made?

 2. Let's assume that you were able to determine exactly which queries needed to be updated and all the possible filter permutations.
 This will result in n-number of network requests being sent out.
-If you had pagination filters and hundreds of pages of results, then you will have hundreds of network requests being fired.
+If you had pagination filters and hundreds of pages of results, then you will have hundreds of network requests being fired all at once!

 ## Writing to the Cache